aryelgois/Medools/README.md

 # Configuring a Model

-The settings are constants in each model class.
-You can omit some to reuse from parent class.
+The settings are stored in constants and static properties in each model class.
+You can omit some to reuse from parent classes.

-Only TABLE and COLUMNS are required to define a new model.
+Only `TABLE` and `$columns` are required to define a new model.

 #### DATABASE_NAME_KEY